Dental avulsion: History

 The first reported cases of knocked-out teeth being replanted was by Pare in 1593.
 In 1706, Pierre Fauchard also reported replanting knocked out teeth.
 Wigoper in 1933 used a cast gold splint to hold reimplanted teeth in place.
 In 1959, Lenstrup and Skieller declared that the success rate of replanted knocked out teeth should be considered a temporary procedure because the success rate of less than 10% was so poor.
-In 1966 in a retrospective study, Andresen theorized that 90% of avulsed teeth could be successfully retained if they were replanted within the first 30 minutes of the accident.
+In 1966 in a retrospective study, Andreasen theorized that 90% of avulsed teeth could be successfully retained if they were replanted within the first 30 minutes of the accident.
 In 1974, Cvek showed that removal of the dental pulp following reimplantation was necessary to prevent resorption of the tooth root.
 In 1974, Cvek showed that storage of knocked out teeth in saline could improve the success of replanted teeth.
 In 1977, Lindskog et al. showed that the key to retention of the knocked-out teeth was to maintain the vitality of the periodontal ligament.
 In 1980, Blomlof showed that storing the periodontal ligament cells in a biocompatible medium could extend the extra oral time to four hours or more.
-He found that the best storage medium was a medical research fluid called Hank’s Balanced Solution.
+He found that the best storage medium was a medical research fluid called Hank's Balanced Solution.
 In this study, it was serendipitously discovered that milk could also maintain cell viability for two hours.
 In 1981, Andreasen showed that crushing of cells on the tooth root could cause death of the cells and lead to resorption and reduction in prognosis.
-In 1983, Matsson et al. showed that soaking in Hank’s Balanced Solution for thirty minutes prior to reimplantation could revitalize extracted dog’s teeth that were dry for 60 minutes.
+In 1983, Matsson et al. showed that soaking in Hank's Balanced Solution for thirty minutes prior to reimplantation could revitalize extracted dog's teeth that were dry for 60 minutes.
 In 1989, a systematic storage device was developed to optimally store and preserve knocked out teeth.
-In 1992, Trope et al. showed that extracted dog’s teeth could be stored in Hank’s Balanced Solution for up to 96 hours and still maintain significant vitality.
+In 1992, Trope et al. showed that extracted dog's teeth could be stored in Hank's Balanced Solution for up to 96 hours and still maintain significant vitality.
 In this study, milk was only able to maintain vitality for two hours.